About the Christian Church and the United Reformed Church

 There is no one path to faith.
 For some, it is a sudden experience of ‘conversion’, but for others it is a gradual process, often lasting over many years.
 At St Andrew’s we welcome you wherever you are along that path, and we ask only that you have an openness towards a faith in God.
 We are all worldly people, with doubts and failings, and you will find fellow travellers in our midst whose friendship and encouragement will, we hope, help you to understand the nature of our faith and lead you towards sharing in it.

 In the 2000 years since Christ lived on earth the Church has developed in a number of different branches or ‘denominations’.
 In the fourth century, Rome, the dominant civilisation in the western world, became officially a Christian state and from then until the 1500s the church was led from there.
-By then it had adopted practices and beliefs which some people felt were not Biblical or according to Christ’s teachings, and a major movement, now called the Reformation, led to the establishment of ‘protestant’ churches.
+But it had adopted practices and beliefs which some people felt were not Biblical or according to Christ’s teachings, and a major movement, now called the Reformation, led to the establishment of ‘protestant’ churches.
 This division between the Roman Catholic Church, along with the eastern Orthodox churches on the one hand, and the Protestant or Reformed churches on the other remains to this day.

 The Protestant denominations themselves are not completely at one on matters of belief, but many of their differences centre more on how the church is organised and how worship should be conducted.
 The Church of England, for example, stayed quite closely with the style of worship of the Roman church, though with the service conducted in English rather than in Latin, and it retains a hierarchy of bishops and archbishops.
 Other churches adopted a simpler and less regulated form of worship with a structure beyond each local church aimed mainly at administration and support.